-CymaBay Therapeutics Inc., formerly Metabolex, Inc., is focused on developing therapies to treat metabolic diseases.
+CymaBay Therapeutics Inc., formerly Metabolex, Inc., is focused on developing therapies to treat metabolic and rare diseases with high unmet medical needs.
 Arhalofenate, our lead product candidate, is being developed for the treatment of gout.
-Arhalofenate has demonstrated two therapeutic actions: the prevention of painful attacks of gout in joints (flares) and the lowering of serum uric acid (sUA) by promoting excretion of uric acid by the kidney.
-In addition, arhalofenate provides physicians with what they identified in a recent survey (TreatmentTrends®: Gout U.S. August 2011) as the most important attributes when selecting a gout therapy: no serious safety issues, well tolerated, minimize frequency of flares and use in patients with a broad range of comorbidities, (other diseases that individual patients have in addition to gout).
+In Phase 2 clinical trials, arhalofenate has demonstrated two therapeutic actions: the prevention of painful attacks of gout in joints (flares) and the lowering of serum uric acid (sUA) by promoting excretion of uric acid by the kidney.
+In addition, we believe arhalofenate may provide attributes that physicians identified in a recent survey as the most important when selecting a gout therapy for patients (TreatmentTrends®: Gout U.S. August 2011): no serious safety issues, well tolerated, minimize frequency of flares and use in patients with a broad range of comorbidities, (other diseases that individual patients have in addition to gout).

-CymaBay has completed three Phase 2 studies of arhalofenate in gout patients in which it demonstrated a consistent pattern of reduction of flare incidence and duration and lowering of serum uric acid (sUA).
-Arhalofenate has established a safety profile in toxicology studies in animals and in clinical studies involving nearly 1,000 patients exposed to arhalofenate.
-One additional Phase 2b clinical study of 12 weeks duration is planned to confirm the safety and efficacy of a higher dose prior to initiating Phase 3 studies.
-Due to its safety profile and ability to both reduce flares and lower sUA, we believe that arhalofenate has a differentiated profile that is attractive for use in a large population, with significant advantages over marketed and emerging agents which have limitations in their efficacy, tolerability, and use in patients with common comorbidities.
-CymaBay is poised to follow arhalofenate with two additional clinical stage product candidates, one in diabetes and one that has potential utility in high unmet need (no existing or limited therapies) and/or orphan diseases (rare diseases).
+We have completed three Phase 2 studies of arhalofenate in gout patients in which it demonstrated a consistent pattern of reduction of flare incidence and duration and lowering of serum uric acid (sUA).
+One additional Phase 2b clinical study of 12 weeks duration is underway to confirm the safety and efficacy of a higher dose prior to initiating Phase 3 studies.
+Due to arhalofenate's safety profile and ability to both reduce flares and lower sUA as observed in clinical trials completed to date, we believe that arhalofenate has a differentiated profile that may be attractive for use in a large population, with potential advantages over marketed and emerging agents which have limitations in their efficacy, tolerability, and use in patients with common comorbidities.
+We are poised to follow arhalofenate with two additional clinical stage product candidates, one that has potential utility in high unmet need (no existing or limited therapies) and/or orphan diseases (rare diseases) and one in diabetes.

 We are an emerging growth company.
 Under the JOBS Act emerging growth companies can delay adopting new or revised accounting standards until such time of those standards apply to private companies.
-We plan to avail ourselves of this exemption from new or revised accounting standards, and therefore, we may not be subject to the same new or revised accounting standards as other public companies that are not "emerging growth companies."
+We have adopted this exemption from new or revised accounting standards, and therefore, we may not be subject to the same new or revised accounting standards as other public companies that are not "emerging growth companies."